henningms/fullstack-study-project-01-btc-ticker/README.md

 * Upon approval of a *Pull Request* I will post another **Issue** with new customer needs.
 * Each **Issue** will come with a **deadline** for the work to be approved

+**If you have any questions or remarks, then please post a comment on the issue at hand**

 ## Technology stack
 * React
 * Latest Javascript